Best Medicare Supplement Plans of 2026: Top Picks Compared

 Choose Medigap if: You have ongoing health needs, see specialists regularly, travel frequently, or simply want to know exactly what you'll pay every month.

 Choose Medicare Advantage if: You're generally healthy, comfortable with a network, and want to minimize monthly premiums while gaining extras like dental and vision.
+If you already have MA and want to change course, our guide on switching from Medicare Advantage to Medigap walks you through the process, especially important now that roughly 2.9 million enrollees are being displaced by 2026 plan exits.

 How and When to Enroll: Open Enrollment & Guaranteed Issue Rights